Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem: Unirational K3 Surfaces

 where $S$ is the (formal) spectrum of a local complete and Noetherian $k$-algebra with residue field $k$, the right squares are Cartesian, where ${\cal A}\to\PP^1_S$ is a family of elliptic fibrations with special fiber $A\to\PP^1_k$, and where all elliptic fibrations are torsors (principal homogeneous spaces) under the Jacobian elliptic fibration $A\to\PP^1_k$.
 To bound the situation and in order to algebraize, we assume that these {\em moving torsors} come with a relative invertible sheaf on ${\cal A}\to\PP^1_S$ that is of some fixed degree $n$.
 In \cite[Section 3.1]{Liedtke Unirational K3}, we showed that such families correspond to $n$-torsion elements in the formal Brauer group, that is, elements in the Abelian group

 To obtain non-trivial moving torsors over $S:=\Spec k[[t]]$, this group must be non-zero, and for this to be the case, it simply follows from the fact that $\widehat{{\rm Br}}_X$ is a $1$-dimensional formal group law, that $k$ must be of positive characteristic $p$, that $\widehat{{\rm Br}}_X$ must be isomorphic to $\widehat{\GG}_a$, and that $p$ has to divide $n$, see \cite[Lemma 3.3]{Liedtke Unirational K3}.
 In particular, $X$ must be a supersingular K3 surface.
-In case $p=n$, one can even find a degree-$p$ multisection $D\to Y_S$, that is purely inseparable over the base $\PP^1_S$, see \cite[Proposition 3.5]{Liedtke Unirational K3}.
+In case $p=n$, one can even find a degree-$p$ multisection $D\to Y_S$, that is purely inseparable over the base $\PP^1_S$, see \cite[Proposition 3.5]{Liedtke Unirational K3}.\footnote{Unfortunately, this is not true: one can find a degree $p$ multisection, but it is not clear whether it is purely inseparable over the base $\PP^1_S$, see also \cite{Liedtke Erratum}.
+In general, one cannot find such a purely inseparable section as the results of Bragg and Lieblich \cite{BL} show.}.
 Next, we use these considerations to construct a family of supersingular K3 surfaces.

 \begin{Theorem} Let $X$ be a supersingular K3 surface in characteristic $p\geq5$. \begin{enumerate} \item If $\sigma_0\leq9$, then $X$ admits a Jacobian elliptic fibration. \item Associated to a Jacbobian elliptic fibration on $X$, there exists a smooth projective family of supersingular K3 surfaces